 The Sidi Saiyyed Mosque is a fine example of an Indo-Islamic architectural style.
 The structure is built with yellow sandstone, like many other monuments in the region.
 On the sides of the structure there used to be two minarets, but at the moment one can see only the base of each of them.

 Unlike the Jami Mosque with its grandeur, the Sidi Saiyyed Masjid is fairly simple and small in size.
 The arched windows with stone latticework are placed on the back wall.
-The window in the center of the back wall was left unfinished due to the invasion of the Mughals to the Gujarat Sultanate during the construction of the structure.
-In front of the mosque there is a small ablution pond, providing a cosy nook to sit nearby and behold the architectural marvel.
+The window in the center of the back wall was left unfinished due to the Mughals invasion into the Gujarat Sultanate during the construction of the monument.
+In front of the mosque, there is a small ablution pond.
+It’s a cozy nook for those who’d like to sit under the old shady trees and behold the architectural marvel.

 History of the Sidi Saiyyed Mosque

 The monument was built in the end of the 16th century.
 The construction was interrupted when the Mughal leaders took over the region after defeating the last Gujarat Sultanate.
 That’s why the window in the center, which was supposedly intended to be the most magnificent one, was left without the stone carvings.The design of the structure is attributed to Sidi Saiyyed, an Abyssinian by birth who served Sultan Nasir-ud-Din Madmud III.
-According to the historical records, 45 artisans worked laboriously in order to finish the jaali in timely manner.
-During the British rule the monument serves as a governmental building.
-These days the mosque is recognised for its historic value and architectural splendour.
+According to the historical records, 45 artisans worked laboriously in order to finish the jaali in a timely manner.
+During the British rule, the monument serves as a governmental building.
+These days the mosque is recognized for its historic value and architectural splendor.

 The Sidi Saiyyed Mosque travel tips